ldbc/ldbc_snb_interactive_v1_impls/cypher/README.md

 Restart Neo4j.

+## Experimenting

+It's possible to provide parameters on the Neo4j browser's web UI.
+To see how, type `:help param`.

 ## Stuff currently ignored

 We ignore some files as they are difficult to load and none of the queries need them.